eer50/sunmoontimes/README.md

 | 24h    | 24-hour time format            | 16:45    |
 | 12h    | 12-hour time format            | 4:45 pm  |
 | 12hNS  | 12-hour format with no suffix  | 4:45     |

+## Credits
+The original functions were adapted from http://hinch.me.uk/riset.html.

+## License
+This project is licensed under the ISC License.